preedep/sharepoint_file_uploader/README.md

 # Share Point File Uploader

-POC (Prove Of Concept) for Upload file from Azure Blob Storage to Share Point Online
+POC (Proof Of Concept) for Upload file from Azure Blob Storage to Share Point Online

 **_My POC is using Rust_**, but you can use any language you want, as long as you can get the token from Share Point Online In this project have 2 main application interfaces